CSI4142/Project/phase3/part3/README.md

 ## Metabase Dashboard

-We've hosted our Metabase instance on a cloud server, and the dashboard can be accessed using the following link:
+We've hosted our Metabase instance on a cloud server, and it can be accessed using the following link:
 [https://csi.pkural.ca/](https://csi.pkural.ca/)

-Credentials to access the dashboard are provided in the project report and have been shared with the project submission.
+Credentials to access Metabase are provided in the BI Dashboard PDF file submitted in the phase 3 submission.

+If you only need to view the BI dashboard, it can be viewed live at: [https://csi.pkural.ca/public/dashboard/f079838a-6014-4cb4-894d-cb88a743755c](https://csi.pkural.ca/public/dashboard/f079838a-6014-4cb4-894d-cb88a743755c)

 ## Running Metabase Locally